Reedham, Croydon

 The Asylum for Fatherless Children opened in 1858, with a capacity of 300.
 Reed died four years later, aged 75, and the asylum’s name was changed to Reedham in his honour.
 When the station opened in 1911 it also took the name Reedham, as did the village that grew up nearby.

-Declining attendance and increasing debts forced the governors to close the home in 1980 and the site was sold to pay off the debts and set up the Reedham Trust.
-Based at the Lodge, the only remaining building, the trust sponsors boarding school education for children with difficult home circumstances.
+Declining attendance and increasing debts forced the governors to close the home in 1980.
+In order to pay off the debts and set up a charitable trust, the site was sold for a privately built housing development.

 Postcode area: Purley, CR8

-Station: Southern (Zone 6)
+Station: Southern (zone 6)

 Further reading: HE Rolph, The Home on the Hill: The Story of Reedham, Reedham Old Scholars Association, 1981

-Website: The Reedham Trust
+Website: The Reedham Children’s Trust